AgentO3/what-is-devops/README.md

   - March 2012: Startup Weekend Charlottesville
   - 2013: Joined VividCortex

-- Topics to explore DevOps?
+- DevOps topics to explore?
   - The Culture
     - Enacting org change.
     - What is DevOps at your org?